 Set a high bar by showcasing the type of work you want to do in the future.
 If you're now a graphic designer, but you used to be a photographer, limit the amount of photography you show, since you're looking for design offers.
 Always remember, a few greats projects is better than a ton of decent ones.
 It's not about quantity.
 Often, seeing one bad project can negate all the good projects viewed.

 To add a Page, click the "+" icon on the left hand column of your Portfolio editor.You can also click the "+" icon in the lower right of your Manage Content menu.
-From there, select your type of page, then add your files and any other content you'd like using the project remote.
+From there, select your type of Page, then add your files and any other content you'd like to display from the floating Remote.

 - Use eye-catching images, and lead with a powerful, overview image of the work.
 Present the whole piece first, followed by more detailed shots.

 - Select more than five images, but don't be exhaustive.
 Show the highlights of the work without going overboard.

 - Share the backstory: insight into the creative process gives context of the work and creates a memorable story about the work.

-- For examples of how exceptional showcased work structured and presented, visit Behance.net and click into a few featured projects.
+- For examples of how exceptional showcased work are structured and presented, visit Behance.net and click into a few featured projects.